Tanishq-Kanare/Image-Encryption/README.md

 # Image-Encryption
-RSA algorithm based image encryption
+RSA algorithm based image encryption using MATLAB 2024a